Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 "...A Hunter game preserve?"
 Allison grabbed a towel and handed it to her.

 "Yeah.
 It’s just as grim as it sounds.
-And... well, you know how much food we had just for the three of us…"
+And... well, you know how much food we had just for the three of us..."

 "...I don’t think I wanna hear the rest," Allison decided.
 "I mean... unless you really need to get it off your chest."

 That earned her a smile and a wet hug as Xiù stood up and stepped out of the bath.
 The water was no more than tepid by now: she must have been in there a long while.
 "I’m okay."

 "...Okay.
-You want me to cook tonight, or…?"
+You want me to cook tonight, or...?"

 "Pizza," Xiù decided.
 "Pizza and a movie."

 "Suits me!
-You wanna let the boys stay up, or…?"
+You wanna let the boys stay up, or...?"

 "Sure."